spumony/spumony/README.md

 ### Hi there 👋
+🌱 I’m currently learning React
+🔭 I’m currently working on Xevent planner app
+📫 How to reach me: ciumac.dev@gmail.com
+⚡ Fun fact: Banging your head against a wall for one hour burns 150 calories. 😅

 <!--
 **spumony/spumony** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.